dcos/dcos-docs/1.8/administration/id-and-access-mgt/managing-authentication.md

 You can authorize individual users.
 You can grant access to users who are local or remote to your datacenter.

 The DC/OS user database is persisted in ZooKeeper by running on the master nodes in [znodes](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_zkDataModel_znodes) under the path `/dcos/users`.
-Tokens that are sent to DC/OS in an HTTP Authorization header must be in this format: `token=<token>`.
-In future versions `Bearer <token>` will also be supported.
+Tokens that are sent to DC/OS in an HTTP Authorization header must be in this format: `token=<authentication-token>`.
+In future versions `Bearer <authentication-token>` will also be supported.

 ## User management